AliaumeL/pandoc-lipics/lipics-v2021-sample-article.md

       url: "http://dx.doi.org/10.4230/LIPIcs.xxx.xxx.xxx"
 acknowledgement: "We would like to thank our colleagues for their feedback."
 bibliography: lipics-v2021-sample-article.bib
+knowledges:
+    - synonyms:
+        - this
+        - that
+        - name: those
+          scope: testing-scope
 abstract: |
     Abstract of the paper
 ...